List of Hogan's Heroes characters: Sergeant Schultz

 Sergeant Hans Schultz (portrayed by John Banner) is Klink's portly, inept, clumsy, dim-witted, yet affable Oberfeldwebel (equivalent to master sergeant during World War II) of the guard.
 He displays two stripes at the cuffs of his tunic sleeves indicating the rank of Hauptfeldwebel, which is the equivalent of a company first sergeant with the same pay grade as Oberfeldwebel; he wears a fictitious version of the Iron Cross (4th Grade).
 Schultz also has three other decorations from World War I (including the Wound Badge).

-Schultz seeks to avoid trouble at all costs, generally preferring to ignore the prisoners' suspicious activities, a desire he expresses with his catchphrase, "I know (see, hear) nothing!"
-Hogan and his crew often openly discuss or even carry out their operations in Schultz's presence and get him to ignore (and occasionally assist) them, either by bribing him (with chocolate bars or LeBeau's gourmet cooking) or pointing out how he could be implicated if he reports them to Klink.
-Schultz carries a Krag-Jørgensen rifle, though he never keeps it loaded, and tends to misplace it or even hand it to a prisoner when he is distracted.
+Timid and cowardly, Schultz seeks to avoid trouble at all costs.
+He generally prefers to ignore the prisoners' suspicious activities, a desire he expresses with his catchphrase, "I know (see, hear) nothing!"
+Hogan and his crew often openly discuss and even carry out their plots in Schultz's presence.
+They usually convince him to ignore and sometimes even assist them in their operations, either by bribing him (usually with chocolate bars or LeBeau's gourmet cooking) or pointing out how he could be implicated if he reports them to Klink.
+Schultz carries a Krag-Jørgensen rifle, although he never keeps it loaded, and tends to misplace it and often hands it to a prisoner when he is distracted.

 Schultz seems ambivalent to the German war effort, once stating that, "In war, I do not like to take sides", and "Things were so much happier here when we had an emperor."
 Like Klink, Schultz is a veteran of World War I. In the episode "War Takes a Holiday", he says that in civilian life he was the owner of Germany's largest toy manufacturing company, however in other episodes he says that he is "a poor man."
 His claims of poverty are backed up by the fact that he is frequently short of money, even to the point of borrowing from the prisoners.
 He has a wife and five children, whom he sees only on infrequent leaves.
 He is apparently unfaithful, as he is sometimes seen dating women from the nearby town of Hammelburg, who usually turn out to be either underground agents assisting Hogan and his men or undercover Gestapo agents.
-Schultz is an enthusiastic but unsuccessful gambler, and above all loves to eat, particularly LeBeau's gourmet cooking.
+Schultz is an enthusiastic but unsuccessful gambler, and above all loves to eat, especially LeBeau's gourmet cooking.